 2.28 The PRA considers that the paired or grouped assets that result from using FX forwards to hedge non-sterling bond exposures do not provide fixed cash flows (as required by Regulation 42(4)(k)(i)) because in their current form the cash flows on these paired or grouped assets are only contractually fixed for a few months rather than over the full duration of the underlying bond.
-Therefore, they are unlikely to satisfy the eligibility requirements for MA.
+Therefore, they are unlikely to satisfy the eligibility conditions for MA.
+Where short dated FX forwards are paired with maturity matched short dated assets then they may meet the eligibility conditions.